-As parents were provided a peek into classrooms around the country during the pandemic, they have expressed concerns and questions about their children are learning.
-Some under-explored topics are how our teachers are trained in schools of education and what resources are available for teachers who want to present a balanced and factual curriculum.
+Some under-explored topics in education are how our teachers are trained and what resources are available for teachers who want to present a balanced and factual curriculum.
 This page features original research on teacher education, analyses of curricula, and resources to ensure our classrooms are places of respect and sincere inquiry.

 From The Top: The Impact of College-Level Indoctrination on K-12 Education